MicrosoftDocs/edge-developer/microsoft-edge/privacy-whitepaper/index.md

 <!-- ------------------------------ -->
 #### Cancelling your participation

-If you no longer want to participate in the Microsoft Rewards program, follow the instructions on the [opt out page](https://account.microsoft.com/rewards/optout?confirm=false).<!-- todo: 404 july 10, 2024 -->  If you opt out, you will immediately lose all of your available points.
+If you no longer want to participate in the Microsoft Rewards program, follow the instructions on the [opt out page](https://rewards.bing.com/optout).<!-- todo: add confirm param? https://rewards.bing.com/optout?confirm=false-->  If you opt out, you will immediately lose all of your available points.

 See also:
 * [Learn about Microsoft Rewards](https://support.microsoft.com/topic/learn-about-microsoft-rewards-c5ab735d-c6d9-4bb9-30ad-d828e954b6a9).